Our unique analysis of the bills Stangeland sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

-From Mar 1977 to Oct 1990, Stangeland missed 339 of 7,211 roll call votes, which is 4.7%.
-This is worse than the median of 4.6% among the lifetime records of representatives serving in Oct 1990.
+From Mar 1977 to Oct 1990, Stangeland missed 362 of 7,242 roll call votes, which is 5.0%.
+This is on par with the median of 4.8% among the lifetime records of representatives serving in Oct 1990.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: